fab13n/metalua/src/tilo/readme.md

   appropriate).

 The handling of linear types is the trickiest part of the type system, and a rigorous presentation of it goes beyond this summary.
-A paper will be published later about how this works, formally and pragmatically.
+Please refer to the paper for a detailed presentation.

 Syntax
 ======

-Type annotations are introduced with the "#" character, after the slot they alter.
+Type annotations are introduced with the "#" character, after the slot / term they alter.
 It can appear:

 * after a function parameter:
   `function string.rep(str #string, n #number) ... end`;